halima992/projectMemoryGame/README.md

 ### How The Game Works

--this game  contain 16 card (8 card pair).
+- this game  contain 16 card (8 card pair).
--the player must click on card's icon  to match each card with its pair .
+- the player must click on card's icon  to match each card with its pair .
--the player need to remember the places of icons on the game for  done it with  a hight rate, less time  and less number of moves .
+- the player need to remember the places of icons on the game for  done it with  a hight rate, less time  and less number of moves .
--the player win when all cards are matched with their pairs.
+- the player win when all cards are matched with their pairs.

 ## Project Requirement Specifications